SBI, ICICI shares drop on worries over Kingfisher troubles

+* ICICI shares fall to its lowest in more than a month

+* No payment defaults by Kingfisher to ICICI, SBI as of now

-MUMBAI Shares of India's top two lenders State Bank of India (SBI.NS) and ICICI Bank (ICBK.NS), which hold more than 5 percent in troubled Kingfisher Airlines (KING.NS), fell over 4 percent on Friday on worries their loans to the carrier could turn sour.
+MUMBAI, Nov 11 Shares of India's top two lenders State Bank of India and ICICI Bank, which hold more than 5 percent in troubled Kingfisher Arlines , fell over 4 percent on Friday on worries their loans to the carrier could turn sour.

-Kingfisher, India's second-largest private airline, has canceled a large number of flights since Sunday in a bid to cut capacity and minimize costs, and media reports said leasing companies were planning to take planes back and pilots were leaving.
+Kingfisher, India's second-largest private airline, has cancelled a large number of flights since Sunday in a bid to cut capacity and minimise costs, and media reports said leasing companies were planning to take planes back and pilots were leaving.

 ICICI Bank shares fell as much as 5.3 percent on Wednesday to the day's low of 816.7 rupees -- its biggest fall in single day in more than a month -- while SBI fell as much as 4.3 percent.